DakshalP/portfolio/_data/project/2021-05-24-portfolio.md

 path: /project/portflio
 date: 2021-05-24T15:01:06.207Z
 title: Portfolio
-tags: 'featured, web, react, gatsby'
+tags: 'featured, web, react, gatsby, scss, graphql'
 tagline: Where my work lives on the web.
 metaDescription: A portfolio site for Dakshal P
 thumbnail: /assets/portfolio.PNG
 ---

 ## **Introduction**

 Creating my portfolio site was a great opportunity to learn a new framework, Gatsby, which enables the creation of static websites using React and GraphQL.
 I had been interested in learning to use a React-based framework for a while, and an introduction to GraphQL was a nice bonus.